oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 would not otherwise make.
 Workarounds such as batch issuance as described above help for keeping
 Verifiers from linking different presentations, but cannot work for Issuer/Verifier unlinkability.
-This issue applies to all selective disclosure based approaches, including mDL and mDoc [@?ISO.18013-5], and SD-CWT [@?I-D.ietf-spice-sd-cwt].
+This issue applies to all salted hash-based approaches, including mDL/mDoc [@?ISO.18013-5] and SD-CWT [@?I-D.ietf-spice-sd-cwt].

 ## Storage of User Data